Fata Morgana (1971 film): Reception and legacy

-The film was premiered at the 1970 Cannes Festival.
+The film was premiered at the 1970 Cannes Film Festival.
 Herzog himself has stated that upon its first release, the film was greeted with hostility "almost everywhere".
 It was released commercially, by the Werner Herzog Filmproduktion, on 19 April 1971.
 Herzog said "...when [Fata Morgana] was finally released, it was a big success with young people who had taken various drugs and was seen as one of the first European art-house psychedelic films, which of course it has no connection with at all."

 Many of the images used in Fata Morgana would appear in Herzog's later work: the vehicle aimlessly turning circles recurs in Even Dwarfs Started Small (1970) and Stroszek (1977); the decaying animal carcasses reappear in Cobra Verde (1987); the welding goggles are worn by the two blind inmates in Even Dwarfs Started Small; and the image of the temple in the desert is used in Kaspar's dream of the Caucasus in The Enigma of Kaspar Hauser.
 Herzog himself described the film as "an hallucination".

 Reviewing the film for The New York Times in 1971, Vincent Canby said: